MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/parameters/url-access-parameter-reference.md

 -   **ShowHideToggle**: Toggles the show and hide state of a section of the report.
 Specify a positive integer to represent the section to toggle.

 ##  <a name="bkmk_webpart"></a> Report Viewer web part commands (rv:)
- The following [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] reserved report parameter names are used to target the Report Viewer web part that's integrated with SharePoint.
+ The following SQL Server reserved report parameter names are used to target the Report Viewer web part that's integrated with SharePoint.
 These parameter names are prefixed with *rv:*.
 The Report Viewer web part also accepts the *rs:ParameterLanguage* parameter.

 -   **Toolbar**: Controls the toolbar display for the Report Viewer web part.
 The default value is **Full**.
 Values can be: